CS5008Fall2025/midterm-report-shihai-ops/README.md

 You can see Python is slower than C, and the Dynamic Programming is slightly slower than the Iterative method.
 The Python run time jumps for several times is probably because I run Python in WSL VM which is not very stable when performing multi tasks.
 ## Language Analysis
 The code writing files are shown below:
-*[fibonacci.c](fibonacci.c)  -- implements fibonacci in C.
+* [fibonacci.c](fibonacci.c)  -- implements fibonacci in C.
-*[fibonacci.py](fibonacci.py)    -- implements fibonacci in python.
+* [fibonacci.py](fibonacci.py)    -- implements fibonacci in python.
-*[test_runner.py](test_runner.py)    -- check ogs and timings and output to .csv C is a very challenging language.
+* [test_runner.py](test_runner.py)    -- check ogs and timings and output to .csv C is a very challenging language.
 The data type, structs, and pointers, and heaps are very unfriendly to new learners.
 Meanwhile, Python is much easier to get hands-on with new algorithms learned.
-I am more familiar with Python, so I always try to code with Python first, with pseudo code provided by the lecturer.
+I am more familiar with Python, so I always try to code with Python first, with pseudo-code provided by the lecturer.
 Once the Python version is done correctly, I will begin to work on the C version.

 ### Language 1: C
 C is always faster than Python in all cases in this project, but the difference is not significant compared to the different method you use to solve the Fibonacci sequence.